 Delay measures track the amount of backlog and/or the amount of future available capacity of the healthcare team.
 The most basic measure of access is the number of calendar days to the third next available (TNA) appointment.
 The third next available appointment is used, rather than the first or second, because it is a better reflection of system availability; the first or second next available appointment may be available due to a cancellation or some other event.
 Delay measures provide feedback on the amount of time a patient has to wait to see the provider and is also a measure of the success of backlog reduction.

-Demand refers to the number of appointments booked for “today,” regardless of when the appointment (calls, fax, email, walk in, squeeze in, follow-up, etc) will occur.
+Demand refers to the number of appointments booked “today,” regardless of when the appointment (calls, fax, email, walk in, squeeze in, follow-up, etc) will occur.
 Demand measures provide information on how patients are accessing the system and better enable clinics to match supply with demand.

-Supply is a measure of provider capacity or availability, or simply, the number of hours that members of the healthcare team are available each day to see patients.
+Supply is a measure of provider capacity or availability, or simply, the number of time slots that members of the healthcare team are available each day to see patients.
 Supply measures provide information on the planned number of appointment slots each provider has to supply and is used to look at the balance between supply and demand.

 Activity is a retrospective measure of the number of appointment slots actually used during the day.
 Activity measures provide information on how many appointments slots were completed each day.